meng2468/AIOps-Challenge/information/impl_literature/trace_anomaly/README.md

 ###### Batch-Mode Engine
 - Generates call graph with a HADOOP job
 - Clusters sensors together based on historical correlation
+>Then for every pseudo-anomaly we need to compute the similarity of the corresponding metric data against those of all the other sensors.
+- Does some shit with similarity

 ###### Real-time Engine